-As of 2018.2 release, p4d supports a standby replica (replica with Services set to standby or forwarding-standby).
+As of 2018.2 release, p4d supports a p4 failover command that performs a failover to a standby replica (i.e. a replica with Services: field value set to standby or forwarding-standby).
 Such a replica performs a journalcopy replication of metadata, with a local pull thread to update its db. files.